Insights & advice

-The Canada Pension Plan (CPP) is 1 of the main sources of retirement income for Canadian seniors.
+The Canada Pension Plan (CPP) is one of the main sources of retirement income for Canadian seniors.
 In Quebec, the program is known as the Quebec Pension Plan (QPP).

 How much CPP will I get?